StefanoGenettiUniTN/appa-chinquinaria/docs/arpav_dataset_curation.md

 **Action**: For each missing year, all hourly measurements from TV Lancieri are copied to TV S Agnese, maintaining the same timestamps but updating the station code and name.

-### 3. Drop Data Before 2012
+### 3. Drop Data Before 2014

-**Reason**: Early years (2010-2011) have incomplete coverage across stations, with many stations not yet operational.
-Starting from 2012 ensures better data consistency.
+**Reason**: Early years have incomplete coverage across stations, with many stations not yet operational.
+Starting from 2014 ensures better data consistency and aligns with downstream datasets.

-**Action**: All records with datetime before 2012-01-01 00:00:00 are removed.
-Data from 2012 onwards is retained.
+**Action**: All records with datetime before 2014-01-01 00:00:00 are removed.
+Data from 2014 onwards is retained.

-### 4. Interpolate Missing Hour in VE Tagliamento (2012)
+### 4. Interpolate Missing Hour in VE Tagliamento (2014)

-**Reason**: VE Tagliamento (502720) has exactly 1 missing hour in 2012, which can be easily interpolated from surrounding measurements.
+**Reason**: VE Tagliamento (502720) has a single missing hour in 2014, which can be reliably interpolated from surrounding measurements.

 **Action**: The missing hour is filled using linear interpolation between the preceding and following hours.